Research Track—12 Courses Total

 - Petitions for courses abroad must include course syllabi, descriptions, and course work.

-- Generally, no more than two petitions per student will be approved
+- Generally, no more than two petitions per student will be approved.
+All petitions must be complete by the end of winter quarter of the fourth year.

 We encourage you to double major in history and another discipline, with the following stipulations: